Black Shampoo: Release

 Clark had recently founded his own distribution company to release films, but decided to screen Black Shampoo for Dimension Pictures, who made Clark a profitable offer, and the studio would end up distributing Black Shampoo worldwide.
 Blaxploitation films made up a significant part of the studio's output, with the studio's other releases including Boss Nigger (1975), Tough (1974) and Dr. Black, Mr. Hyde.

 Reception

 In the 1996 book The Psychotronic Video Guide To Film, Michael Weldon described Black Shampoo as "Blaxploitation at its worst".
-Ian Jane, reviewing the film's DVD release for DVD Talk in 2005, opined that "while [Black Shampoo] takes a while to get going, the film has enough seventies swagger and enough action in the last half hour of the film to make this one well worth a look for those who enjoy the oddball factor that low budget blaxploitation movies were somehow able to deliver back in the decadant decade of disco."
-Dominic Griffin, reviewing the film for Spectrum Culture in 2017, described the movie as being "dull" until it's "shockingly brutal" final 10 minutes, and opined that "there's nowhere near enough gun violence to fit the blaxploitation quota."
+Ian Jane, reviewing the film's DVD release for DVD Talk in 2005, opined that "while [Black Shampoo] takes a while to get going, the film has enough seventies swagger and enough action in the last half hour of the film to make this one well worth a look for those who enjoy the oddball factor that low budget blaxploitation movies were somehow able to deliver back in the decadent decade of disco."
+Dominic Griffin, reviewing the film for Spectrum Culture in 2017, described the movie as being "dull" until its "shockingly brutal" final 10 minutes, and opined that "there's nowhere near enough gun violence to fit the blaxploitation quota."